DaltonSchwentker/Access-Database-Backup/README.md

 ## Usage
 Once you've configured the script and tested it, you can use it in a number of ways:

-- Manually: Open PowerShell and navigate to the script directory, then run the script using the .\backup_access_db.ps1 command.
+- Manually: Open the folder where the script is located, right-click, select run with PowerShell.
 - Scheduled task: Use Windows Task Scheduler to run the script on a schedule.
-Set the program/script field to PowerShell.exe, and the arguments field to -ExecutionPolicy Bypass -File "path\to\backup_access_db.ps1".
-Make sure you also set the start in directory to the script directory.
+Set the program/script field to PowerShell.exe, and the arguments field to -ExecutionPolicy Bypass -File "path\to\backup_script.ps1".

 ## Configuration
 The config.txt file contains the following settings: